ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 - Click "Extract Game Files", at which point a Command Prompt will open and automatically run the command to extract the files

-- The extracted files will be placed in a folder called DokaponFiles in the same directory as the executable
+- The extracted files will be placed in a new folder called DokaponFiles in the same directory as the executable

 **Unpack the GAME.PAC**

-- Currently, the Archive Tools section is incomplete.
-To unpack the GAME.PAC use the Dokapon Archive Tools.
+- Click "Select GAME.PAC" and select the GAME.PAC located inside the newly created DokaponFiles folder

+- Click "Select GAME.PAH" and select the GAME.PAH located inside the newly created DokaponFiles folder

+- Click "Unpack GAME.PAC", at which point the program will extract the files contained within the GAME.PAC

+- The extracted files will be placed in a new folder called PACFiles in the same directory as the executable

 **Install the Mods**

 - Click "Select Model File" and select the IGB file of the hairstyle you wish to install

-- Click "Select Model Files Folder" and select the folder containing the model files extracted from the GAME.PAC
+- Click "Select Model Files Folder" and select the newly created PACFiles folder

 - Select the hairstyle from the dropdown list that you wish to replace

+- DO NOT UNCHECK "Delete PIM Files?".
+Just ignore the option unless you have a reason not to.

 - Click "Apply Mod" to install the hairstyle